jeremytmack/happyholidaysgabe/README.md

 If what you see feels more like text than sight, <br>
 Recall how some images travel light. <br>
  <br>
-Not all pictures start as what they seem;
+Not all pictures start as what they seem; <br>
-Some arrive as strings, tidy and clean.
+Some arrive as strings, tidy and clean. <br>
 Reframe the form.
-Decode the view.
+Decode the view. <br>
-You’ll know exactly what to do.
+You’ll know exactly what to do. <br>